Thoroldvix/WOTLK-EconOMatic/README.md

 ### Option 2: Docker Compose

 Alternatively, utilize the Docker compose file provided.
+Before proceeding, please ensure that Docker is installed on your system.
 In the code directory, use:

 ```shell
 docker-compose up -d